TheArturthur/CoppermindScraper/Cosmere/Teod.md

 |**World**|[[Sel\|Sel]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

 **Teod** is a peninsula state on the world of [[Sel\|Sel]].
 The people from Teod are called the Teo.
-Despite not being located on Opelon, Teod is in it’s cultural sphere of influence.
+Despite not being located on Opelon, Teod is in its cultural sphere of influence.

 ## Contents